1970 United States postal strike: The strike

 On March 17, 1970, in New York City, members of National Association of Letter Carriers (NALC) Branch 36 met in Manhattan and voted to strike.
 Picketing began just after midnight, on March 18.
 This was a mass action where rank and file leaders emerged like Manhattan letter carrier Vincent Sombrotto, who would go on to be elected first branch and then national president of the NALC.

 More than 210,000 United States Post Office Department workers were eventually involved across the nation, although initially the strike affected only workers in New York City.
 These workers decided to strike against the wishes of their leadership.
 The spontaneous unity produced by this decision empowered the workers.

 President Nixon appeared on national television and ordered the employees back to work, but his address only stiffened the resolve of the existing strikers and angered workers in another 671 locations in other cities into walking out as well.
 Workers in other government agencies also announced they would strike if Nixon pursued legal action against the postal employees.

 Authorities were unsure of how to proceed.
 Union leaders pleaded with the workers to return to their jobs.
 The government was hesitant to arrest strike leaders for fear of arousing sympathy among other workers, and because of popular support for the strikers.

 Impact

 The strike crippled the nation's mail system.
+The stock market fell due to the strike's effect on trading volume, and there was concern that the stock market would have to close entirely.

-The stock market fell due to the strike's effect on trading volume.
-Some feared that the stock market would have to close entirely.
+When the strike first kicked off, Postal Letter Carriers were delivering more than 270 million pieces of mail a day.
+Due to carriers striking, this led to the lack of distribution of the mail and a massive buildup of important government and financial documents.
+The strike not only affected a normal citizens daily life, but also prohibited 18 year old men from being notified about them being drafted to go to war in Vietnam.